xSke/mechs.team/docs/team-history/season17.md

 On Day 72 of season 17, the Core Mechanics installed the Stadium Removation “Fax Machine” into The Pillars.
 This would allow relief pitchers to enter the game if the active pitcher gave up 10 runs in a Home Game.
-This Renovation would give the Mechanics time to rebuild their Pitching core by letting the players with far less stars shove themself in to the fax and bringing the stronger players out without use of wills like Move or Swap, combined with an automatic buff for the pitcher entering the shadows.
-Players like Cravel Geshundheit and Kofi Gildehaus entered play briefly due to said Fax Exchanges.
+This Renovation would give the Mechanics time to rebuild their Pitching core by letting the players with far fewer stars shove themselves into the fax and bringing the stronger players out without use of wills like Move or Swap, combined with an automatic buff for the pitcher entering the shadows.
+Players like Cravel Gesundheit and Kofi Gildehaus entered play briefly due to said Fax Exchanges.

 ## Jaylen Hotdogfingers World Tour